-One of the land acquisition tools used by the Midpeninsula Regional Open Space District (District) to purchase desired open space lands is to secure Rights of First Offer and Rights of First Refusal (rights of purchase, rights) from a land owner.
-This report provides a recent history on the use of rights of purchase; reviews properties where the District currently holds rights; asks the Real Property Committee (RPC) to reaffirm District interest in those properties; and affirm General Manager authorization to initiate negotiations when a notice of intent to sell has been received.
+One of the land acquisition tools used by the Midpeninsula Regional Open Space District (District) to purchase desired open space lands is to secure Rights of First Offer and Rights of First Refusal (Rights of Purchase, rights) from a land owner.
+This report provides a recent history on the use of Rights of Purchase; reviews properties where the District currently holds rights; asks the Board of Directors (Board) to reaffirm District interest in those properties; and authorize the General Manager to initiate negotiations when the District receives a notice of intent to sell.